When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-If you’re looking for an e-bike to replace your car for running errands a utility e-bike could be just the ticket.
+If you’re looking for an e-bike to replace your car for running errands, a utility e-bike could be just the ticket.
 Smaller than a cargo bike but versatile enough to carry groceries and even passengers, these types of electric bikes are becoming increasingly popular.
 One of the best in its class in terms of value for money and all-around performance is the Fiido T1 Pro.
-In this review, I take a close look at the performance, battery range and practicality to see if it’s a viable alternative to using your car.
+In this review, I closely examine the performance, battery range and practicality to see if it’s a viable alternative to using your car.

 - 750w rear hub motor

 In the interest of full disclosure, the T1 Pro reviewed in this article was generously provided to me by Fiido.
 This gesture, however, does not influence my opinions, and the ensuing evaluation remains impartial, reflecting my genuine experience and assessment of the product.

 Fiido is quickly establishing itself as a major global e-bike brand, with strong US, EU and UK sales.
 The T1 Pro is their flagship cargo/utility e-bike aimed at riders who want to use an electric bike to run daily errands.
 Do we need to rely on cars and the ever-increasing expense of running one day to day?

 Unboxing and assembly